enirevlow/bw-api-docs/docs/Techpack/Create-a-techpack.md

 ---
-id: Create-a-techpack
+id: Create-a-tech-pack
-title: Create a Techpack
+title: Create a Tech pack
 ---
+VStitcher's tech pack feature allows you to generate a technical package for production, including all specifications, materials, and patterns being used on the current 3D project.
+You can save standard tech pack settings for repeat use.

 ## Exporting the tech pack
 The code snippet below shows how to export the tech pack for the current garment. <br/>